expo/expo/docs/versions/v22.0.0/guides/splash-screens.md

 ### Detached ExpoKit apps

-For people who run `exp detach` without the splash API, we add `isSplashScreenDisabled: YES` in your EXShell plist (iOS) to preserve old behavior.
+For people who run `exp detach` without the splash API, we add `isSplashScreenDisabled: YES` in your EXShell plist (iOS) to preserve the behavior that you see in the Expo client, using the `loading` API.
 If you later decide to enable the splash API in your detached project, delete this key.

 ### Known issues